d3f4ultt/BWA_Blocker_Chrome_Extension/README.md

 # BWA_Blocker_Chrome_Extension
-This is an old Chrome extension to block all mention of BWA
+This is an old Chrome extension I made to block all mention of BWA.

 Here is the extension link and video: